marcogarro/MariaDBContainerFix/README.md

 docker exec -it container_name bash
 # cd /var/lib/mysql
 # mysqldump -u root -p database_name > file.sql
+# exit
+docker-compose down
 ```
+Erase all the mariadb data (except file.sql, of course!).

-To fix the problem you must start a new container with no data, create the DB and restore the data.
+Start a new clean container, create the DB and restore the data.
-Copy the dumpfile in your mysql data directory.
+Copy the dumpfile in your mysql data directory and that's it!

 ```
 # docker-compose up -d